Species-Appropriate Diet

 Less species-appropriate fiber patterns often include:

-- fiber included mainly as a bulking agent or calorie diluter rather than for gut function
+- Fiber included mainly as a bulking agent or calorie diluter rather than for gut function

-- excessive reliance on isolated fibers to compensate for an otherwise starch-heavy diet
+- Excessive reliance on isolated fibers to compensate for an otherwise starch-heavy diet

-- fiber that increases stool volume but does not improve digestive stability or tolerance for the individual dog
+- Fiber that increases stool volume but does not improve digestive stability or tolerance for the individual dog

 Moisture as a Nutritional Variable